 Section A Modern Texts: You will answer one question from a choice of two on your studied modern prose or drama text.
-Text choices: An Inspector Calls, The History Boys or Blood Brothers, depending on the English teacher and group.
+Text choices: An Inspector Calls, Princess and the Hustler or Blood Brothers, depending on the English teacher and group.
 There are marks available for accurate spelling, punctuation and grammar in this section.
 This is a closed book exam.

 Section B Poetry: You will answer one question on poems from the AQA Anthology.
 You will have to respond to a taught poem printed on the exam paper and one other poem you have been taught from the selection.
-The poetry studied will be on the themes of love or conflict.
+The poetry studied will be on the themes of love, conflict or worlds and lives.
 Poets are: Robert Browning, Carol Ann Duffy, Seamus Heaney, Thomas Hardy, William Blake, Wilfred Owen and John Agard.